 The student will be evaluated at each rotation site.
 The evaluation will consist of a competency skills checklist for the various manual skills required by the department of the clinical rotation.
 See the Appendix for all course checklists.
 A numerical result will be calculated from this checklist.
 An affective evaluation will also be completed on the student.
-In order to receive a grade for the practicum/rotation, the student MUST complete and turn in the following: a clinical evaluation form for each clinical site attended (done on online), a time sheet, initialed by the clinical instructor, and a Student Daily Journal along with either an instrumentation report(s) or Venipuncture record is also required to complete the clinical rotation and receive a grade.
+In order to receive a grade for the practicum/rotation, the student MUST complete and turn in the following: a clinical evaluation form for each clinical site attended (done on online), a time sheet, initialed by the clinical instructor, and a Venipuncture record is also required to complete the clinical rotation and receive a grade.
 It is the STUDENT'S RESPONSIBILITY to ensure that the St. Philip's Clinical Coordinator receives all required evaluation forms in a timely fashion.
 Failure to submit all the required forms will result in an incomplete grade for the course.

-CLINICA L ROTATION N COURSES
+CLINICAL ROTATION COURSES

-COURSE AFFECTIVE Student Daily Journal (with Instrumentation Report(s)) or TIME CLINICAL SITE
+COURSE AFFECTIVE EVALUATION COMPETENCY Student Daily Journal (with Instrumentation Report(s)) or Phlebotomy Venipuncture TIME SHEET CLINICAL SITE EVALUATION (Online) PLAB1263 Х Х Х Х

-EVALUATION SKILLS CHECKLIST Phlebotomy Venipuncture SHEET EVALUATION (Online)

-PLAB1263 Х Х Х

-MLAB1261 Х Х Х

-MLAB2261 Х Х Х

-MLAB2262 Х Х Х

-MLAB2263 Х Х Х

 The student must earn a minimum of 77% on each of the clinical practicum/rotation courses.
-Students receiving less than 77% have failed the course and must repeat it the following summer - only with permission from the program director.
+Students receiving less than 77% have failed the course and must repeat it the following Flex II semester - only with permission from the Program Director.
 A failing clinical grade will count toward the "two failed courses" program policy, which may lead to the student's dismissal from the program.